There’s this phrase called “asset allocation.”

 So let me put this a different way: you can become filthy rich by dividing your money in the right way.

-And knowing “the right way” isn’t a matter of rocket science … it’s actually very basic.
+Knowing “the right way” isn’t rocket science … it’s basic.
 By the end of this post, you’ll know it.

 Step 1: Divide Based on Your Age and Risk Tolerance

-First, start by deciding how much of your cash to divide between:
+Okay, now decide how much of your investment money to divide between:

 - Stocks (mutual funds, index funds, ETFs)